lmorisse/Symu.OrgMod/CONTRIBUTING.md

 ## Getting started

-The main project is [ONA](https://github.com/lmorisse/ONA/tree/master/SourceCode/ONA). .
+The main project is [SymuOrgMod](https://github.com/lmorisse/Symu.OrgMod/tree/master/SourceCode/SymuOrgMod). .
 This project come with its test project, mainly unit tests.
 It is helpful for developers to understand how to use the framework.

 ## Fork & create a branch

-If this is something you think you can fix, then [fork ONA] and create a branch with a descriptive name.
+If this is something you think you can fix, then [fork SymuOrgMod] and create a branch with a descriptive name.

 A good branch name would be ISSUENUMBER-FEATURE-YOU-IMPLEMENT